cqse/teamscale-profiler-dotnet/documentation/userguide.md

 ### IIS / Web Applications

-If the application is running in an IIS application server, the following steps need to be taken:
+If the application is running in an IIS application server (`w3wp.exe`), the following steps need to be taken:

 * Make the relevant application pool see the environment variables
 * Regularly recycle the relevant application pool or configure eager mode